Yandex Cloud

 The name of the selector will be used to create a TXT resource record, so each selector you create must be unique within your domain.

-6. In the Private key field, copy the contents of the privatekey.pem private key file you created earlier.
+6. In the Private key field, copy the contents of the privatekey.pem file you created earlier.

 7. Click Create address.

-8. In the list of addresses that appears, select the created address and, under Signature verification on the page that opens, copy and save the values of the Name and Value fields.
-You will need these to create a TXT resource record.
+8. In the list of addresses that appears, select the new address and, under Signature verification on the page that opens, copy and save the Name and Value field values.
+You will need those to create a TXT resource record.

 1. In the public DNS zone of your domain, create a TXT resource record using the following values: